An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 This yarn ball bookmark starts with a knitted i-cord but requires a few other craft supplies.
 There is some basic sewing involved in assembling this bookmark, but it's quite easy.
 I'm not much of a sewer, so if I can do it, anyone can make and put together this bookmark.

-- a small ball of worsted or aran weight yarn - you can actually use any weight of yarn you choose, you would just need to adjust the number of cast on stitches to make an i-cord that is about 1/2 of an inch wide.
+- 1 small ball of worsted or aran weight yarn - you can actually use any weight of yarn you choose, you would just need to adjust the number of cast on stitches to make an i-cord that is about 1/2 of an inch wide.

-- coordinating thread for your yarn and a sewing needle
+- Coordinating thread for your yarn and a sewing needle

-- tapestry needle to weave in your yarn ends
+- Tapestry needle to weave in your yarn ends

-- marking pen, ruler, and scissors
+- Marking pen, ruler, and scissors

-Using the proper sized dpns for your yarn, cast on 4 stitches and begin knitting an i-cord.
+Step 1: Using the proper sized dpns for your yarn, cast on 4 stitches and begin knitting an i-cord.
 You want your i-cord to be a little less than 1/2 an inch wide.
 As you knit, if your i-cord is too thin or too wide, you can just start again by casting on with more or less stitches.

 How to Knit an I-Cord

-Continue knitting your i-cord until it is about 16 inches long.
+Step 2: Continue knitting your i-cord until it is about 16 inches long.
 This length will make a yarn ball bookmark that is about 3 inches in diameter.
 If you want your yarn ball to be larger, you should knit your i-cord to be longer.

 Once your i-cord is the proper length, bind off your stitches and weave in your yarn ends.

-Next, starting at the cast on edge of your i-cord, use your coordinating thread and sewing needle to sew your i-cord into a spiral shape.
+Step 3: Next, starting at the cast on edge of your i-cord, use your coordinating thread and sewing needle to sew your i-cord into a spiral shape.
 Sew your i-cord together loosely by tacking it together at the bottom edge.
 Work carefully so that your spiral is even and your sewing stitches do not show.

-This step is optional, but will add more color and definition to your yarn ball.
+Step 4 (optional step): This step is optional, but will add more color and definition to your yarn ball.
 Use some embroidery floss or thin yarn in a contrasting color to add stitches between the wraps of your i-cord.
 Working from the center of the spiral, sew even stitches in the well created between your i-cord wraps.
 Be careful not to pull your stitches too tight because you want them to be seen on the surface of your yarn ball.

 I used embroidery floss and my tapestry needle for this step.
 I used all six strands that came in my embroidery floss and held it doubled while sewing.
 You can also use thin contrasting yarn for these stitches.

-The next step is to cut your elastic for your bookmark.
+Step 5: The next step is to cut your elastic for your bookmark.
 This bookmark design uses elastic to hold your bookmark around your book.
 This sewing elastic is quite flexible and should fit around many books of different sizes.

 To measure the length of elastic you need, take your elastic and wrap it around the front cover of a book.
 Your elastic should be at rest and not stretched at all while measuring.
 Put your i-cord yarn ball in the center of your book cover and cut your elastic so that the two ends just touch the edge of your yarn ball.

-Next, cut a circle out of your felt that is just slightly smaller than your i-cord yarn ball.
+Step 6: The next step is to assemble the complete bookmark.
+Cut a circle out of your felt that is just slightly smaller than your i-cord yarn ball.
 Then pin your piece of elastic at the top and bottom (at the twelve and six o'clock positions on a clock) with about 3/4 of an inch of elastic sitting on top of your felt circle.
 When pinning it in place, make sure your elastic forms a large loop and is not twisted.
 See photo above for correct positioning.
 Then put your yarn ball on top of your felt circle with your elastic pinned in place.